 We do advise that your logo is interwoven throughout your campaigns to ensure recognition.
 As our own Creative Director and Lead Graphic Designer, Leanne says “If you want your brand to be recognisable and remembered, you need to ensure you are consistent.”
 Repeat key themes and patterns to continue portraying your style throughout your content, whether you are using your primary or secondary colour palette and fonts.

 This also carries across in your brand voice, speaking in a way that portrays your business values and mission.
-Finding your business’s tone of voice, and message style will help your audience develop a repour with you and your content.
+Finding your brand’s tone of voice and message style will help your audience develop a rapport with you and your content.
 You want to make sure your message is communicated in a way that your target audience will understand, respect and want to engage with further.

 Primary branding is an integral part of starting or revamping your business, and as we stated before, social media branding is a crucial branch of your communications strategy.
 It is a way to bring your brand to the people through a primarily visual lens and communicate with them, ultimately developing genuine relationships and building your community through your online presence.
 Unlike primary branding, you have time to play and experiment with social media branding, trying out secondary colours, illustrations or icons, and casual fonts.
 After all, variety is the spice of life!
 And social media is ever-changing, which makes it the perfect space to expand on your primary branding, grow your business, and develop an engaged and committed community.

-If you think you need a little help getting started, please feel free to reach out.
-The Oraco team can’t wait to help you grow your brand and start your new social media adventure!
+If you need a little help getting started, please feel free to reach out.
+The Oraco team can’t wait to help you grow your brand and start your new social media adventure.